CONSTITUTION AND BY-LAWS OF THE CONGRESS FOR DEMOCRATIC CHANGE (CDC)

 Sec.
 74 A person shall have been a paid-up member of the CDC for at least two (2) years following the first Congress before s/he can be nominated to the National Executive Committee of the CDC.

 Sec.
-75 The NEC shall meet in regular session at least once every month and shall provide broad political and organizational leadership to Party.
+75 The NEC shall meet in regular sessions at least once every month and shall provide broad political and organizational leadership to Party.

 ARTICLE 13.
 NATIONAL ELECTIONS COMMISSION